SJSUSpring21/Road-accident-prediction-USA/README.md

 4.KNN (k- nearest neighbors)

 Persona :
-Can be useful for Traffic control authorities to find the most accident prone areas and take required actions.
+1. Traffic control authorities to find the most accident prone areas and take required actions.
-Can be helpful for travelers and drivers to choose safest routes
+2. Travelers and drivers to choose safest routes

 Dataset :
 The dataset consists of traffic data captured by a variety of entities such as the US and State departments